Home » About Veganism

-Why people avoid using or consuming animal products
+Why do some people avoid using or consuming animal products?

 While vegetarians choose not to eat animals, vegans also avoid eating dairy, eggs, and honey as well as not wearing fur, leather, wool, down, or using cosmetics or chemical products tested on animals.